 Solution 2: Recover data from encrypted APFS volume and reformatting

 Step 1: Recover lost data from APFS encrypted volume

 iBoysoft Mac Data Recovery can recover all lost data from APFS encrypted volume, recover data from unbootable APFS encrypted volume, and recover data from unmountable APFS encrypted volume, etc.

 Moreover, iBoysoft Data Recovery for Mac can also support HFS+, HFSX, HFS, exFAT, FAT32 hard drives, external hard drives, USB flash drives, memory cards, sd cards, etc. It's fully compatible with macOS 12 Monterey/macOS Big Sur 11/10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7 and works fine on M1, M1 Pro, and M1 Max Mac.

 1. Download and install iBoysoft Mac Data Recovery on your Mac.

-3. Select the APFS encrypted volume and click "Next" button.
+3. Select the drive which contains your APFS encrypted volume and click "Next" button.
 The software will list all APFS volumes on the selected drive.

-5. Enter the correct password and click "OK" to start searching for lost files on the drive.
+5. Enter the correct password and click "OK" to start searching for lost files on the volume.

-5. Preview the searching results, choose files you need, and click "Recover" to get them back.
+6. Preview the listed searching results, choose files you need, then click "Recover" to get lost files back.